 For example, you might find out that a certain CPP, given it highlights specific features of the app or game is driving new installs coming in through that CPP to use that feature more, and having a higher LTV.

 Install Experience Testing

-- When to use it: When you want to run an App Store product page for an app that is not live yet, and whenever you wish to dig deeper to understand how to improve conversion rates by understanding why a certain variation has won by seeing on-page engagement analytics such as video watch rates, screenshot view rates, scroll rates, decisive (users that install after 0-3 seconds without engaging with the page) vs. explorer rates (users that install after 6-12 seconds following some engagement with the page such as scrolling the screenshot gallery, or vertically down the page itself.
+- When to use it: When you want to run an App Store product page or a custom product page test for an app that is not live yet, and whenever you wish to dig deeper to understand how to improve conversion rates by understanding why a certain variation has won by seeing on-page engagement analytics such as video watch rates, screenshot view rates, scroll rates, decisive (users that install after 0-3 seconds without engaging with the page) vs. explorer rates (users that install after 6-12 seconds following some engagement with the page such as scrolling the screenshot gallery, or vertically down the page itself.

 Understanding how users consume the information on your App Store product page will allow you to improve conversion rates by understanding which parts of a video are most effective, which screenshots are those that actually drive a user to install.